-The goal of customer engagement is secure top-of-mind recall for your brand.
+The goal of customer engagement is to secure top-of-mind recall for your brand.
 This can be achieved by delivering customer value through interactions across varied channels that strengthen the relationship with customers.

 4. What exactly is customer value?

 Customer value is the satisfaction a customer experiences (or expects to experience) by taking an action relative to the cost of that action.
 To deliver real customer value, be sure to get regular customer feedback.
-Find out what the customer considers important and deliver better on these factors than competition.
+Find out what the customer considers important and deliver better on these factors than the competition.

 Tying all of it together

-Any customer engagement strategy or loyalty program has to be centered around consumers’ lifestyle.
+Any customer engagement strategy or loyalty program has to be centered around consumers’ lifestyles.
 Why?
 Because as individuals and as a society, our needs have evolved over time from the tier-1 physiological needs to the more sophisticated cognitive and self-actualization (emotional) needs.

 At the same time, in this pandemic scenario, time and budgets have become a lot more precious.
 So, every single engagement with customers must build trust and loyalty.
 And it must drive revenue.

 But you can’t throw some random experiences and freebies at your customers and expect them to stick.